Hamburg Noir

 Indigo’s fingers were now massaging Edda’s palm in soft, slow, rhythmic motions.
 The girl had a calming -- and arousing -- effect.

-Edda leaned back into the sofa, mentally resting her head on Indigo’s shoulder.
+Edda leaned back into the couch, mentally resting her head on Indigo’s shoulder.
 It always happened when you least expected it, she thought.
 She flexed her hook.
 Like IEDs.

 “I just got a call from Barcelona,” the pale guide said.
-“They will join us again this year.
+“They’ll be joining us again this year.
 You know how important they are to the struggle.”

 Indigo’s fingers stopped for a moment.